GracieFogarty/Silver_Linings/README.md

 Find peace and calm!
 -----------------------
-This component provides a peacful video and soundscape perfect for meditation and relaxation.
+This component provides a peaceful video and soundscape perfect for meditation and relaxation.

-Build With:
+Built With:
 --------------
 * [React](https://reactjs.org/)
 * [Node](https://nodejs.dev/en/)